sally20921/sally20921.github.io/_drafts/2022-03-14-no-bullshit.md

 The determinant of a matrix, denoted $\operatorname{det}(A)$ or $|A|$, is a particular way to multiply the entries of the matrix to produce a single number.
 We use determinants for all kinds of tasks: to compute areas and volumes, to solve systems of equations, to check whether a matrix is invertible or not.

 We can interpret the determinant of a matrix intuitively as a geometrical calculation.
 The determinant is the "volume" of the geometric shape whose edges are the rows of the matrix.
 For $2 \times 2$ matrices, the determinant corresponds to the area of parallelogram.
 For $3 \times 3$ matrices, the determinant corresponds to the volume of a parallelpiped.
+For dimensions $d>3$, we say the determinant measures a $d$-dimensional hyper-volume.